zaker1998/ProcessMiningVisualization_SS25_Dussaliyev_/docs/algorithms/inductive_miner.md

 # Inductive Miner

 The inductive miner is a recursive mining algorithm.
 It does not consider frequencies, but only looks at directly-follows relations.
-The algorithm uses an event log and create a directly follows graph from it.
+The algorithm uses an event log and creates a directly-follows graph from it.
 Through cuts in the graph, exclusive executions, parallel executions, sequential executions, and loops can be found.
 The algorithm produces sound process models, meaning every trace of the input log is represented in the model.

-First, the algorithm checks for base cases, then it tries to find partitions in the directly follows graphs.
-Should a partition be found, the log is split in smaller logs and the algorithm is performed on them again until the algorithm terminates.
+First, the algorithm checks for base cases, then it tries to find partitions in the directly-follows graphs.
+If a partition is found, the log is split in smaller logs and the algorithm is performed on them again until the algorithm terminates.
 If no cut is found or an empty trace is in the log, then a fall through is applied.
 In each recursion, a sub process tree is created.
 These trees are merged together to achieve the tree.

 This implementation uses a small deviation from the described algorithm.
 Frequency is taken into account before the algorithm is run.
 To eliminate small outliers, infrequent events or traces can be removed.
 This was done to make the model easier readable and to find better cuts.